 Upon Success, verify the workflow for the desired record in EBX5

-Once workflow is completed, verify the landing table in EBX5 to make sure

-table has anticipated record.
+Once workflow is completed, verify the Clinical Personnel table in EBX5 to make sure the table has anticipated record.

 Verify MDM push record to Boomi.

 Boomi team will provide the JBoss MQ and Boomi log files that has the data written to it